Mads Krule Krügger

-Matthew Waters (born August 22, 1985), better known by the ring name Mads Krügger is an American professional wrestler and actor.
-He is currently signed to Major League Wrestling (MLW), where he performs as Mads Krule Krügger; he is the reigning MLW World Heavyweight Champion in his first reign and the leader of Contra Unit.
-He also performs on the independent circuit under the ring name Krule.
+Matthew Waters (born August 22, 1985), better known by the ring name Mads Krügger, is an American professional wrestler and actor.
+He performs on the independent circuit under the ring name Krule.
+He is best known for his time in Major League Wrestling (MLW), where he is a former one-time MLW World Heavyweight Champion and the former leader of Contra Unit.

 Krügger's first national exposure came when he signed with MLW in 2019 as The Dynasty's monster bodyguard Grogan.
 However, he soon left The Dynasty and changed his ring name to Logan Creed.
 He was repackaged in the fall of 2020 as Contra Unit's fifth member "The Black Hand of Contra" Mads Krügger.
 He departed MLW in 2023, but returned in 2024.